Ireland to study new Greek deal for bailout benefits

 Asked if Ireland would seek a similar extension, Noonan said concessions given to Greece would be discussed with the so-called troika of lenders on measures that could smooth its exit from official funding under Dublin's 85 billion euro bailout.

-"We're putting together a strategy for exiting from the programme and the troika has promised to give us a policy paper on the ways and means of exiting the programme and we're putting a similar one up ourselves," Noonan told reporters.
+"We're putting together a strategy for exiting from the program and the troika has promised to give us a policy paper on the ways and means of exiting the program and we're putting a similar one up ourselves," Noonan told reporters.

-"In that context, we'll evaluate everything that Greece got and if there is something that can be of benefit to Ireland to exit the programme, we'll push that as a policy point."
+"In that context, we'll evaluate everything that Greece got and if there is something that can be of benefit to Ireland to exit the program, we'll push that as a policy point."

 The troika comprises representatives of the European Commission, International Monetary Fund and European Central Bank.